 Demonstrated by the Women’s Philanthropy Institute, marriage tends to have a positive impact on charitable giving.
 Compared to single men and women, married couples tend to give more.
 Like trends relating to life stage, marriage may free up financial resources, allowing for increased giving.

-While it has found that the majority of married couples decide on their charitable giving together, for those that do not, the partner that makes the primarily charitable giving decisions influences household dollars donated.2 For example, households where males are the primary decider of giving tend to make larger donations than in households where women decide giving contributions, or where couples jointly decide.
+It was found in Women Give 2021, How Households Make Giving Decisions, that the majority of married couples decide on their charitable giving together (61.5%), a decline from 73.4% in 2005.
+For those that do not jointly decide, the partner that makes the primarily charitable giving decisions is more likely to be a woman.
+Households where males are the primary decider of giving tend to make larger donations, the average amount donated in 2019 was $1,981.
+Households where women decide giving contributions tend to give less, with an average of $1,561 and the average of couples jointly deciding was $1,886.²

 For more information on this topic, please visit: Gender and Age